Captive Stephens' Banded Snake (Hoplocephalus stephensii) is an arboreal and a nocturnal species

-Venomous snakes do not always inject venom when biting, those bites are called dry bites, however due to the extremely high toxicity of the venom of this species, it is vital that first aid is performed immediately (Constrictive bandage etc.) and the patient is taken as fast as possible to hospital.
+Venomous snakes do not always inject venom when biting, those bites are called dry bites, however due to the extremely high toxicity of the venom of this species, it is vital that first aid is performed immediately (constrictive bandage etc.) and the patient is taken as fast as possible to hospital.
 Lack of symptoms may not mean that the victim has not been envenomated.

-Correct and immediate treatment for this species and other dangerous snakes increase the chance of survival.
+Correct and immediate first aid and treatment for this species and other dangerous snakes increases the chance of survival.